"A Band Named After A Scientific Instrument? That's Cool."

 Best song: Killer or the sung parts of Lost

 And there's your album.
 Several people I know hate this, but I cannot empathize with this at all.
-Let it be known that that is an EXTREMELY high 12 - on days when the flaws of Emperor and Lost don't bother me as much as they usually do, my brain enjoys this as much as any 13 (and sometimes beyond) album, and I really see no good reason to not feel the same way.
+Let it be known that that is an EXTREMELY high C - on days when the flaws of "Emperor" and "Lost" don't bother me as much as they usually do, my brain enjoys this as much as any D (and sometimes beyond) album, and I really see no good reason to not feel the same way.

 I really love this album.
 It's the only VdGG record I have so far, as I'm a